 We left the Gateway FamCamp (Family Campground) at Malmstrom AFB last Wednesday and arrived at Ellsworth AFB

-Most of the 640 miles we drove were on I-90.
+Most of the route was on I-90.
 We did about a third of

 the distance the first afternoon, spent the night in Billings, MT, and